dotswg/dots-architecture/draft-ietf-dots-architecture.md

 * Congestion and resource exhaustion are intended outcomes of a DDoS attack
   {{RFC4732}}.
-Some operators may utilize non-impacted paths or networks for DOTS, but in general conditions should be assumed to be hostile and that DOTS must be able to function in all circumstances, including when the signaling path is significantly impaired.
+Some operators may utilize non-impacted paths or networks for DOTS, but in general conditions should be assumed to be hostile and DOTS must be able to function in all circumstances, including when the signaling path is significantly impaired.